Paul Geremia

 American blues musician and acoustic guitarist

-Paul Geremia, a revered American blues musician and acoustic guitarist, passed away on March 14, 2026, at the age of 81.
-Born on April 21, 1944, in Providence, Rhode Island, Geremia was a third-generation Italian-American who became a profound scholar and practitioner of pre-World War II country blues traditions.
-His dedication to the acoustic blues, characterized by virtuosic fingerpicking and slide guitar techniques, soulful vocals, and a deep understanding of the genre's history, earned him a distinguished place among blues aficionados and critics alike.
+Paul Geremia, a revered American blues musician and acoustic guitarist, passed away peacefully on March 14, 2026, at the age of 81, with loved ones by his side.
+Born on April 21, 1944, in Providence, Rhode Island, Geremia was a third-generation Italian-American who often humorously described his origins as "born in the Providence River Delta."
+He became a profound scholar and practitioner of pre-World War II country blues traditions, dedicating his life to the acoustic blues, characterized by virtuosic fingerpicking and slide guitar techniques, soulful vocals, and a deep understanding of the genre's history.
+His dedication earned him a distinguished place among blues aficionados and critics alike.

 Geremia's musical journey began in his youth, teaching himself harmonica around the age of twelve before picking up the guitar by 1959.
 His passion for the blues was ignited by seminal recordings and the influential book "The Country Blues" by Sam Charters.
-This early immersion in the roots of American music shaped his lifelong commitment to preserving and evolving the acoustic blues sound.
-He eschewed electric instruments throughout his recording career, cleaving steadfastly to a traditional ethic with his acoustic playing.
+He was deeply influenced by Travis-style pickers, folk artists like Tim Hardin and Tom Rush, and was profoundly impacted by hearing Mississippi John Hurt and Skip James in 1963.
+This early immersion in the roots of American music shaped his lifelong commitment to preserving and evolving the acoustic blues sound, leading him to eschew electric instruments throughout his recording career, cleaving steadfastly to a traditional ethic with his acoustic playing.

 Beyond his recordings, Geremia was known for his extensive touring, which included regular performances across Europe starting in 1989.
-He also played a significant role in the blues community, notably helping to revitalize the career of blues legend Pink Anderson in 1973 by arranging shows for him.
 His contributions to the genre were recognized with a Grammy Award nomination in 2002 for his rendition of Fred McDowell's "Get Right Church" on the anthology "Preachin' the Blues: The Music of Mississippi Fred McDowell."
+Additionally, two of his Red House releases, "Gamblin' Woman Blues" and "Self Portrait in Blues," were nominated for W.C.
+Handy Awards.
+Acoustic Guitar magazine lauded him as "possibly the greatest living performer of the East Coast and Texas fingerpicking and slide styles" and "One of the best country blues finger-pickers ever."

 Those who wish to honor Paul's memory are invited to .